truestamp/observable-entropy-nextjs/README.md

 One possible example of usage would be to display this website in the background of a video call, visible to all parties.
-A recording of the video call would then have the current timestamp visible as well as the most current observable entropy data.
+A recording of the video call would then have the current timestamp visible as well as the latest observable entropy data.
 This would have the effect of proving that the video call is taking place live, or was pre-recorded after the point in time when the entropy being displayed was generated.